Skip to main content

 Choose which agent from your project will execute in this node.
 The agent’s configuration determines:

-• Persona — The agent’s personality, expertise, and behavior
+• Persona — The agent’s name, role, and detailed instructions

-• Available tools — MCP tools the agent can call during reasoning
+• Available tools — MCP tools the agent can call during its reasoning loop

 You can select any agent created in MagOneAI Studio’s agent configuration.